cbworden/shake-doc/shakemap_applications.rst

 norm for communicating to the Japanese population about real-time and future earthquake hazards via television, smartphone, Web content, annual earthquake drills, and the educational system.
-Because JMA intensity is widely understood, public is be more attuned to earthquake risks than populations familiar only with magnitude descriptions of earthquakes (e.g., :ref:`Celsi et al., 2005
+Because JMA intensity is widely understood, the public is be more attuned to earthquake risks than populations familiar only with magnitude descriptions of earthquakes (e.g., :ref:`Celsi et al., 2005
 <celsi2005>`).